mmorella-dev/code-golf-solutions/README.md

 # code-golf-solutions

-Solutions to JavaScript code golf challenges, from The Programmer's Hangout
+Solutions to JavaScript code golf challenges, from The Programmer's Hangout Discord.

 ## Running

-Most of these solutions are written to be executed on Repl.it, and sometimes exploit the properties of NodeJS's interactive REPL to output without calling `console.log`.

-As a result, some of them will not reliably output unless their outputs are run in an interactive Node session.
+These solutions were written to be executed on Repl.it.
+They sometimes exploit the behavior of Node's REPL to output without calling `console.log`.
+As such, they may not produce output unless they are run in an interactive JavaScript REPL.

-The files can be executed reliably like this:
+Use the `.load` command to reliably execute the scripts.

 ```
 $ node